 These series of seemingly random yet somehow related events have led fans to joke about her obsession with hands, an "ancient race of humanoids", having a secret desire to be one (usually by mimicking various common human behaviors like standing, walking and running on two legs) to wishing to visit their world.
 Due to the fact that humans don't exist in the show, other ponies around her find her hobby strange, weird and bizarre.
 Treating us as if we're some sort of mythological creature/a legend/a fairy tale, or even non-existent at all as if Lyra got this from out of the blue, is common in fan works.
 This plot element is usually used for comedic reasons but the use of this for serious situations is not unheard of.
 With Equestria Girls, there is now a canonical means to connect the human world with the pony one.

-As to Bon Bon herself, despite having a place as one of "The Other Mane Six"note , fans have yet to agree on any concrete personality or gimmicks for her (save for one mentioned below).
+As to Bon Bon herself, despite having a place as one of "The Other Mane Six"note , it took a while for fans to agree on any concrete personality or gimmicks for her (save for one mentioned below) before "Slice of Life" expanded on her more.
 Indeed, most of Bon Bon's popularity stems from her association with Lyra.

 - Anthropomorphic Shift: Lyra is more human-like in behavior in fan work compared to the source material.
 Other ponies find it bizarre.

 - Dark Secret: Sometimes fans depict her fascination for hands and humanity as something of a closet hobby.
 Usually played for laughs.